 Each year, AOBA supports the James E. Duckworth School in Prince George's County, since this school for children with disabilities has ongoing needs that can not be met by the County's Board of Education.
 For example, in 2012, the Association raised funds for a "Sensory Room" to assist the school's autistic children and in 2013, the Association raised funds for equipment for this room.

 In addition, each spring, AOBA staff and volunteers converge on the school to provide support at two events.
-Clean Up Day and Special Olympics Challenge Day are held in May.
-In 2014, Clean Up Day is set for May 7 (Rain Date: May 9 or 13).
-Special Olympics Challenge Day is scheduled on May 16th.
+Clean Up Day, and Special Olympics Challenge Day are held in May.
+Volunteers work to clean and landscape the school's grounds and clean and enhance interior spaces.
 Each year at Challenge Day, volunteers cheer on students and help with a raffle to benefit the school.

 Offering unique services to students with disabilities who live in DC and Prince George's County, Duckworth's award-winning instructional program helps students achieve their personal best and attain maximum independence.
-Over the past decade, AOBA members have raised over $100,000.
+Over the past 19 years, AOBA members have raised over $100,000 in cash and in-kind contributions for the school.

-And for 2014, AOBA and the Duckworth School are launching an annual award to honor the legacy of volunteer Charles Castle, Jr. For details, download the Call for Nominations.
+In 2014, AOBA and the Duckworth School launching an annual award to honor the legacy of volunteer Charles Castle, Jr. Jay Bass, Adapted Aquatics Specialist NCAAI for the Duckworth School, recieved the award for 2014.
+Details about this new award are on the Call for Nominations.

 Prince George's County Scholarship Program